bluelightning32/vs-gourmand/readme.md

+NOTE: this mod is in pre-alpha and missing most features

 # Gourmand Vintage Story Mod

 This mod gives the player a health buff after food diversity points are earned by eating foods that match food achievements.